-This report is intended solely for the information and use of the audit committee, management and the State Auditor and is not intended to be and should not be used by anyone other than these specified parties.
+This report is intended solely for the information and use of the audit committee, management and the State Auditor and is not intended to be and should not be used by anyone other than those specified parties.

-Toloach & Williamson L.C.P.
+Telouch & Williamson, L.L.P.